evaHallermeier/FahionMNIST-deepLearning/README.md

             Loss Visualization
             Test your performance (15%)

-### Notenook 2 for part 2 : work with Tensorflow Keras
-Table of content of the notebook:

-       - Step 0 Utiles : import libraries
-       - Step 1 - Data preprocessing :load dataset, define labels, select 2 classes, visualize data images, feature scaling
-       - Step 2 - Basic model architecture and training : architecture, training, save model, result and evaluation (visualization of loss and accuracy), running                        test, confusion matrix for test (around 96% accuracy)
-       - Step 3 - Experiment 1:  architecture, training, save model, result and evaluation (visualization of loss and accuracy), running test, confusion matrix for test                    (around 98% accuracy)
-       - Step 4 - Experiment 2: architecture, training, save model, result and evaluation (visualization of loss and accuracy), running test, confusion matrix for test                    (around 99% accuracy)
-       - Test environement with the final model: Load trained model, pick a random image, predicting the result from the model

  ## Installation:
  Open the notebook from the link above you want to run.
  The notebook 1 has to be runned entirely.
- The notebook 2 : you can run only from the section called "Test environment" which will load the best model and pick a random image and run it and predict the type of clothe.